phanxipang/fansipan/docs/getting-started/quickstart.md

 ## Inspecting response

-The request above will return an instance of `Jenky\Atlas\Response`, which provides a variety of methods that may be used to inspect the response:
+The request above will return an instance of `Fansipan\Response`, which provides a variety of methods that may be used to inspect the response:

 ```php
 if ($response->failed()) {